sethbern/CSJava/_sources/Unit2-Using-Objects/topic-2-2-constructors.rst

 Creating and Initializing Objects: Constructors
 ================================================

-A Java class defines what objects of the class know (attributes) and what they can do (behaviors).
+A Java class defines the data (attributes) and behavior (methods) of a set of similar objects.
 Each class has a special type of method called a **constructor**  that is used to initialize the attributes in a newly created object.

 A new object is created with the ``new`` keyword followed by the class name.
 For example, ``new World()`` calls the
-World constructor to create and initialize a new object of the ``World`` class, which is a canvas that turtles can move and draw upon.
+World constructor to create and initialize a new object of the ``World`` class.
-The code ``new Turtle(world)`` calls the Turtle constructor to create and initialize the attributes of a new ``Turtle`` object in the specified world.
+The code ``new Turtle(world)`` calls the Turtle constructor to create and initialize the attributes of a new ``Turtle`` object in the specified world, which is a canvas the turtle draws upon.

 .. code-block:: java